Are you confused by terms that educators use? The ASCD Lexicon of Learning might be what you need.

-A diagnostic tool, such as Pro-Ohio, designed specifically for Ohio schools, or a formative assessment tool (screening, progress, and diagnostic) will help educators identify specific areas of weakness that students might have, and will also help educators to tailor their classroom instruction to meet the needs of students.
-The Northwest Evaluation Association's Measures of Academic Progress can also be used.
-These are state-aligned computerized adaptive assessments that provide information about student achievement and growth.
+A diagnostic tool, such as Pro-Core (formerly Pro-Ohio), or a formative assessment tool (screening, progress, and diagnostic) will help educators identify specific areas of weakness that students might have, and will also help educators to tailor their classroom instruction to meet the needs of students.
+The Northwest Evaluation Association's Measures of Academic Progress (Common Core MAP) can also be used.
+These are Common Core-aligned assessments that provide information about student achievement and growth.

 While a diagnostic test with item analyses reveals weaknesses in concepts and content related to strands tested, teachers will still need to delve deeper into an analysis of why students missed certain questions.
 At a second level, student literacy skills might have played a role in not answering a question correctly.
 More on this below.

 Benchmarking tests should be given periodically, perhaps every nine weeks, to monitor progress in mastering objectives.
 Such tests might be developed by districts.

 Use the strand resources linked from this page, which correspond to weaknesses identified on your diagnostic test, or to generally review for the OGT.
 Students should use CT4ME's Strand Test Prep Booklets to record their progress and reflections on the resources provided.

 As many students rely on their teacher to provide all the techniques for completing math assignments, you might provide students with tips for Reading a Math Textbook, suggested by Cynthia Arem of Pima Community College: